← Home

 postmarketOS

-postmarketOS is a Linux distribution for smartphones, meant to solve software obsolescense and give users a useful system without stealing their data or draining their attention.
+postmarketOS is a Linux distribution for smartphones, meant to solve software obsolescense and give users a useful system that doens't collect their data or drain their attention.

 I am a Trusted Contributor, focusing mainly on reliability and hardware testing.
-I made 6 device ports and developed the PinePhone eMMC Vccq mod.
+I made 6 device ports so far and developed the PinePhone eMMC Vccq mod.

 Coreboot